 Because the majority of whiplash incidents impact the spine and the many sensitive nearby nerves and tissue, chiropractic care is an excellent way to treat pain after an X-Ray or medical diagnosis rules out any immediate life-threatening issues involving bleeding, dizziness, tiredness, or numbness.

-Because most traditional medicine will rely on pills and creams to relieve pain, they don’t treat the underlying causes of the whiplash injury.
+Because most traditional medicine will rely on pills and creams to relieve pain, they don’t treat the underlying causes of the whiplash injury, however chiropractor after car accident can provide you with the treatment you need.

 IHS’ chiropractic care is non-invasive and gentle.
 Many of the patients who come to IHS for whiplash treatment and pain relief find relief with only a few chiropractic visits.